8 Root Vegetables That Are Full Of Good Carbs

 Celeriac

-Yes you guess it right; it’s related to celery.
-Also known as celery root, celeriac should deserve more attention.
+Yes, you guess it right; it’s related to celery.
+Also known as celery root, celeriac deserves more attention.
 The most stellar nutritional profile of celeriac is its high vitamin K content, an important vitamin for bone health.
 A one-cup serving provides an impressive 80% of daily needs.
 Just like most other root vegetables, celeriac can be eaten raw, and also works well boiled, roasted or sautéed.

 • Carbohydrates: 14.4 g